-TABLE 1 GENERAL PLAN GOALS AND POLICIES RELEVANT TO CIRCULATION AND TRANSPORTATION
+TABLE 1 CENERAL DUAN COME AND DOUGLES DELEVANT TO CIRCUMATION AND TRANSPORTATION TABLE 1 GENERAL PLAN GOALS AND POLICIES RELEVANT TO CIRCULATION AND TRANSPORTATION

-Goal/Policy # Goal/Policy Text Policy C/OS 14.3 Active Use Facilities.
+Goal/Policy # Goal/Policy Text Policy C/OS 9.4 Interjurisdiction Coordination .
+Support the coordination of adjacent jurisdictions in the development of bicycle and pedestrian trails, the connection of trails in San Francisco watershed lands, the development of the Bay Trail and Ridge Trail systems, and potential connections into the City of Belmont in the development of a trail system with Sugarloaf Mountain.
+Policy C/OS 14.3 Active Use Facilities.
 Provide sufficient active use facilities to support current needs and future trends including at least three new multi-use athletic turf areas; an evaluation of existing turf fields for possible conversion to synthetic turf; a tennis complex that optimizes revenue generation; and a system of pedestrian and bike trails that will provide interconnectivity between parks.
-Pedestrians Policy C3.3 Hayward Park Station.
-Improve pedestrian and vehicular access to the station.
-Redevelop the surrounding area with mixed-use and transit-oriented development.
-Policy C3.4 Hillsdale Station.
-In conjunction with Caltrain, relocate the Hillsdale Station northward to a new location in the vicinity of between 28th Avenue and 31st Avenue, allow parking lot expansion, improve vehicular circulation and pedestrian access, and facilitate direct on-site bus/train transfer.
-Establish a circulation system for Hillsdale Station that will safely meet the needs of the station as a major transit hub and heart of a transit village, and will efficiently accommodate the many modes of transit it will serve.
-Also, incorporate the concepts of transit-oriented development into the designs of the areas surrounding the station - i.e. mixed-use development, pedestrian friendly design, a variety of housing within walking distance, etc. Goal 4 Develop and maintain a comprehensive bicycle and pedestrian circulation network which provides safe recreation opportunities and an alternative to automobile travel.
-Policy C4.4 Pedestrian Circulation .
-Develop a pedestrian master plan and prioritized capital improvement program that creates and maintains a walkable environment in San Mateo and supports the City's Sustainable Transportation Actions.
-Policy C4.5 Pedestrian Enhancements with New Development.
-Continue to require as a condition of development project approval the provision of sidewalks and wheelchair ramps where lacking and the repair or replacement of damaged sidewalks.
-Require that utility poles, signs, street lights, and street landscaping on sidewalks be placed and maintained to permit wheelchair access and pedestrian use.
-Increase awareness of existing trails and routes by promoting these amenities to residents.
-Policy C4.6 Wheelchair Access and Pedestrian Accessibility.
-Continue to assess and improve wheelchair access throughout the City.
-Install wheelchair ramps or take other corrective measures where most needed in accordance with the established Citywide Wheelchair Program.
-Policy C4.7 Pedestrian Safety.
-Pedestrian safety shall be made a priority in the design of intersection and other roadway improvements.
-Policy C/OS 11.1 Active and Healthy Lifestyles.
+Active Transportat tion and Pedestrian Design Policy C/OS 11.1 Active and Healthy Lifestyles.
 Active living, physical development and a healthy body and mind are among the most critical elements of a fulfilled life.
 We provide the tools necessary to begin, sustain and expand active and healthy lifestyles and to incorporate health and wellness practices into everyday life.
 Policy C/OS 11.6 Aging Adults.
 Facilitate an aging-friendly community that meets the interests of older adults in the areas of housing, mobility and transportation, active and healthy living, lifelong learning, civic engagement and community connections, lifestyle planning, and information and resource support through direct city services, cooperative and collaborative partnerships, and encouraging services by other community service providers.
 Policy C/OS 16.6 Cooperative Service Delivery.
 Utilize opportunities for cooperative acquisition, development, operation, and programming with private organizations or other public agencies that will provide more effective or efficient service delivery.
-Policy LU4.3 Location of Critical Facilities.
+Policy LU4.3 Location of Critical Facilities .
 Encourage active, healthy lifestyles, by promoting pedestrian and bicycle connectivity between civic facilities.
 Avoid locating critical facilities, such as hospitals, schools, fire, police, emergency service facilities and utilities in areas subject to slope failure, flooding and other hazards as identified in the Safety Element, where feasible.
 Policy UD 1.7 Minor Corridors .
 Provide visual and pedestrian improvements on arterial streets such as Alameda de Las Pulgas, Peninsula Avenue, San Mateo Drive, Delaware Street, Norfolk Street and Mariner's Island Boulevard.
 Policy UD 2.6 Orient Buildings Toward the Street .
 Encourage commercial development to be located at the street in retail areas to encourage pedestrian activity and the use of on-street parking.
 Locate required parking towards the side and rear of parcels.
 Policy UD 2.9 Pedestrian Oriented Design .
-On retail commercial projects, designate pedestrian activity as a priority through the design and provision of adequate sidewalk widths, locating windows along ground floor street
+On retail commercial projects, designate pedestrian activity as a priority through the design and provision of adequate sidewalk widths, locating windows along ground floor street facades, trees and awnings, and human scale construction materials and features.